StephanieRuthJones/react-crud-frontend/README.md

 <ol>

     <li>Add an empty favoriteDogs array to state in the App component.</li>

-<li>Create an addDog function that adds a dog object to state.</li>
+    <li>Create an addFavoriteDog function that adds a dog object to state.</li>

     *Remember: Functions that CHANGE state have to live where state lives*

-<li>Pass the addDog function as props to the AdoptableDogs component, then to the DogCard component.</li>
+    <li>Pass the addFavoriteDog function as props to the AdoptableDogs component, then to the DogCard component.</li>

     <li>Pass the favoriteDogs array in state to the FavoriteDogs component.</li>

     <li>Create an array of DogCard components and render them in the FavoriteDogs component.</li>

 </ol>